-I had this curiosity in my mind that God forbids, if I am detected with HIV AIDS or Hepatitis or any other sexually transmitted disease (STDs) while living in Saudi Arabia, what will the authorities do with me?
-Will I be deported or allowed to stay in Saudi Arabia?
-Finally I have found some information in this regard.
+I had this curiosity in my mind that God forbids if someone is detected with HIV, AIDS or Hepatitis or any other sexually transmitted disease (STDs) while living in Saudi Arabia, what will the authorities do with him?
+Will he be deported or allowed to stay in Saudi Arabia?
+Finally, I have found some information in this regard.
 Before going into details, I want to highlight the steps taken by the Saudi government to protect their country from STDs.

 What happens if diagnosed with AIDS or Hepatitis in Native Country?